maticnetwork/whitepaper/README.md

 3. Delegates need to demonstrate a Proof of Computing Capacity
 4. The Network will maintain a pool of interested Delegates (A reward system for the Delegate nominee would be devised to have ample Delegates in pipeline)

-<< TODO What are critierias basis which voters will decide to vote for a particular nominee>>
+<< TODO Basis of criteria on which voters decide to vote for a particular nominee>>
 ```

 ### Selections by Voting at tenure completion